rchakode/kube-opex-analytics/README.md

   * [Centralized multi-cluster analytics](./docs/multi-cluster-analytics.md)
   * [Configuration Settings](./docs/configuration-settings.md)

 # License
 `kube-opex-analytics` (code and documentation) is licensed under the terms of Apache License 2.0.
-Read the [LICENSE](./LICENSE) file for more details on the license terms.
+Read the [LICENSE](./LICENSE) terms for more details.

-In addition, `kube-opex-analytics` is bound to third-party libraries each with its specific license terms.
+Besides, `kube-opex-analytics` is bound to third-party libraries each with its specific license terms.
 Read the [NOTICE](./NOTICE) for additional information.

 # Support & Contributions
 We encourage feedback and always make our best to handle any troubles you may encounter when using it.